Stale croissants drenched in an egg and cinnamon custard that...Read More

 What equipment do you need to make the Instant Christmas Cake?

 You need a large stock pot and spatula.
 The batter gets mixed over the stove top and hence using a large pot from the beginning saves on wash up later.
-You need a brush to line the tin with sift butter.
-I use a christmas tree bundt tin to make this cake as it is perfect but you can use any bundt tin of your choice.
+You need a brush to line the tin with soft butter.
+I use a christmas tree bundt tin to make this cake as it is perfect (linked here) but you can use any bundt tin of your choice.
 You can bake this in a regular round or square tin but it will take longer to bake.

 What substitutes can you use in this recipe?

 This recipe is already pretty convenient, hence I wouldn’t recommend using anything else from the given ingredients but here are a few options incase you cannot find some of the ingredients.
 Instead of butter you can use vegan butter spreads or margarine, it wouldn’t taste the same though.
 I have used 2 types of sugars here, dark brown and white sugar, you can use either or.
 To make the cake eggless replace the eggs with flaxseed eggs (3 tbsp flaxseed powder and 9 tbsp water).
 I have used all spice, cinnamon powder, nutmeg powder, ginger powder for the spice mixture but you can use any you like.
 I would recommend getting all spice and using that.
 This recipe calls for all purpose flour you can use cake flour, gluten free flour mix, self raising flour.
 I have used a little almond flour here as it adds moisture to the cake.
 I use cocoa powder here not because I want a chocolate cake but because I want the dark intensity of cocoa powder.
 The honey in this cake adds for sweetness but also for a moist texture once baked.
 I used a combination of brandy, bourbon, dark rum and orange liqueur in this cake, you can use any alcohol you choose but brandy works best.
+If you want to make it NON ALCOHOLIC swap out the alcohol for dark grape juice or grapefruit juice.
+Make sure you use a fresh juice with no added sugar as this will make the cake extremely sweet.

 How to make and bake the cake?